 50+ Thanksgiving Recipes {Plus a Thanksgiving Menu Planner!}

-Below are over 50 of my favorite Thanksgiving recipes below, as well as a handy printable Thanksgiving menu planner.
+Below are over 50 of my favorite Thanksgiving recipes, as well as a handy printable Thanksgiving menu planner.

-Now tell me this: what’s the Thanksgiving dish/recipe your family can’t live without?!?
-Mine would definitely say homemade rolls and this confetti corn!
+What’s the Thanksgiving dish/recipe your family can’t live without?!?
+Mine would definitely say homemade rolls!
+(And my personal favorite is this cranberry pomegranate jello.)

 Thanksgiving Leftover Recipes